 3DMARK Fire Strike | 21,230 |

-HP Omen 16 laptop is equipped with the Core i7 13700 HX processor, though it’s worth noting that you have the option to configure it with the Core i9 13900 HX for a bit more power.
-Additionally, it features the Nvidia RTX 4080 GPU with a 145-watt total TGP.
-This combination of CPU and GPU offers a robust performance not only for gaming but also for productivity tasks like Lightroom, Photoshop, video editing in Premiere Pro, or DaVinci Resolve.
+The Omen 16 comes with the Core i7 13700 HX processor, but you can opt for the Core i9 13900 HX for more power.
+It also features the Nvidia RTX 4080 GPU with a 145-watt total TGP, providing robust performance for gaming and productivity tasks like Lightroom, Photoshop, and video editing in Premiere Pro or DaVinci Resolve.

 Lenovo Legion 5 Pro | 19,219 |